Tuesday, September 18, 2007

 License plate production line at the new prison, in 1964, located in Draper.

-The obelisk located on 21st South and Highland Dr.
+The obelisk located on 21st South and Highland Dr. (Left click on the picture and use scroll bars for a good enlargement.)

 This view was taken looking south down Highland Drive from 21st south in 1947.
 South East Theater is on the left and Southeast Furniture is just above the officer's head.